helios-network/helios-core/helios-chain/modules/tokenfactory/spec/02_state.md

 message DenomAuthorityMetadata {
   option (gogoproto.equal) = true;

-  // Can be empty for no admin, or a valid injective address string admin = 1 [ (gogoproto.moretags) = "yaml:\"admin\"" ];
+  // Can be empty for no admin, or a valid helios address string admin = 1 [ (gogoproto.moretags) = "yaml:\"admin\"" ];
 }
 ```